• About

 The Blackadder Houston Bequest

-The Royal Scottish Academy has received a significant bequest from the estate of Dame Elizabeth Blackadder RSA RA (1931-2021).
-With a value of over £7million, the RSA Blackadder Houston Bequest will initiate a wide series of opportunities including new prizes, bursaries and travel awards for graduates and mid-career artists.
+In 2023, the Royal Scottish Academy received a significant bequest from the estate of Dame Elizabeth Blackadder RSA RA (1931-2021) and her husband John Houston RSA OBE (1930-2008).
+With a value of over £7million, the RSA Blackadder Houston Bequest has initiated wide series of opportunities including new prizes, bursaries and travel awards for graduates and mid-career artists.

-Based on Elizabeth Blackadder's wishes, the bequest will be invested to support a range of new initiatives that will be launched in 2023.
-Each year, over 60 artists will directly benefit from funding from the bequest.
+Based on Elizabeth's wishes, the bequest has been invested to support a range of new initiatives, that launched in 2023 and continue to be developed.
+Each year, over 60 artists directly benefit from funding from the bequest.

 Dame Elizabeth Blackadder RSA RA (1931-2021)